 Intent What are the aims of this subject?
-What are the broad areas of knowledge and skills being developed in this subject? • What are the aims of this subject?
-To be active physically, demonstrating knowledge and understanding mainly through physical activity.
+What are the broad areas of knowledge and skills being developed in this subject?
+What are the aims of this subject?
+To be active physically, demonstrating knowledge and understanding through physical activity.
 To engage in activities that develop cardiovascular health, flexibility, muscular strength and endurance.
 To develop independence through problem solving physical challenges, evaluating, modifying technique and consolidating skills through practise and repetition.
 To promote health awareness and the value of adopting a healthy lifestyle.
-To instil a sense of good sportsmanship, and encourage recognition of other pupils' contribution.
+To instil a sense of good sportsmanship and encourage recognition of other pupils' contribution.
 To develop leadership skills, responsibility and self-awareness.
 To support the development of self-esteem through the development of physical confidence and helping pupils to cope with both success and failure in competitive and co-operative activities.
 To recognise and follow relevant rules, laws, codes, etiquette and safety procedures for different activities or events, in practice and during competition.
 To provide access to external providers of physical activity and sport.
 To inspire students to build a life-long relationship with physical activity.
-To offer the opportunity to all pupils to leave Kettlebrook Short Stay School with a Cambridge National qualification in Sport Studies.
-R187: Increasing awareness of Outdoor &amp; Adventurous activities Provision for different types of outdoor and adventurous activities in the UK.
-Equipment, clothing and safety aspects of participating in outdoor and adventurous activities.
-Plan for and be able to participate in an outdoor and adventurous activity.
+To offer the opportunity to all pupils to leave Kettlebrook Short Stay School with a Cambridge National qualification in Sport Organising &amp; planning a sports activity session Leading a sports activity session Reviewing your own performance in planning &amp; leading a sports activity session Studies.
+R186: Sport and the media 1.
+The different sources of media 2.
+Positive effects of the media